St. Louis Ambush (2013): History

 The Ambush finished with a record of 8–7 in the abbreviated 2021 season.
-This is the first winning record for the Ambush since the team started in 2013.
-The Ambush finished 4th in the standings, of the 7 teams which played in the 2021 season.
+This was the first winning record for the Ambush since the team started in 2013.
+The Ambush finished fourth in the standings, of the seven teams which played in the 2021 season.
 Several of the league teams were unable to play due to COVID-19 restrictions in their home cities.
 The Ambush also made their first playoff appearance since returning to indoor soccer in 2013.
-The Ambush lost both games of a 2-game series to the Kansas City Comets in March 2021.
+The Ambush lost both games of a two-game series to the Kansas City Comets in March 2021.
+However, the Ambush have since been below .500 for three consecutive years.
+In 2024, the Ambush finished 4-14-6.